 Within this context, the Panel Session 1 of the UNGA Conference will address:

 - Overview of SDG17: Importance and Current Challenges of Multi-stakeholder Partnership for the Goals

-- Socially Responsible Corporations` Role in Implementing the Global Agenda 2030
+- Corporate Social Responsibility for Implementing the Global Agenda 2030

 - Capacity Building for the Socio-Economic Development